1-705-654-3344

 We offer 5, 7, or 9-course tasting menus.

-Wine pairings vary by day, season, and bottle as well – most wines are hand-picked from Prince Edward County by GM Ben Samann.
+Wine pairings vary by day, season, and bottle as well – most wines are hand-picked from Prince Edward County by Owner Ben Samann and from the Niagara Region by Head Chef Mandy Weaver.
 Many wines can only be sourced once, and when it’s gone, it’s gone.

 Mount Julian Hours